Taxation of international executives

 A gross-up is not required in the year of departure but it may be advisable in order to avoid having to file an income tax return in the year after departure.

-The reimbursement of actual relocation expenses is generally not taxable.
+The reimbursement of most actual relocation expenses is generally not taxable.
 However, if a non-accountable allowance is provided instead, any amount in excess of CAD650 is a taxable benefit.
 Eligible moving expenses may offset this taxable allowance.
 However, eligible moving expenses are usually deductible only for moves within Canada.

 Home leave is considered a taxable benefit.
 An exemption exists if the taxpayer qualifies for the special work site provisions.
 It is recommended that the taxpayer consult their adviser regarding their particular facts and circumstances to determine if they qualify.